Nordic Folkboat: Operational history

 The boat is supported by an active class club that organizes racing events, the Nordic Folkboat International Association.
 It has national branches in Sweden, Denmark, Germany and Australia.
 There are also fleets in Finland, Latvia, Estonia and the San Francisco Bay area of the United States.
-By 1994, 110 boats were reportedly being sailed in the US.
+In 1994, 110 boats were reportedly being sailed in the US.

 In a 1994 review Richard Sherwood wrote, "the boat is noted for its seaworthy character.
-With an iron keel, it has raced in winds of 40 knots and often carries full sail in 20-25.
+With an iron keel, it has raced in winds of 40 knots and often carries full sail in 20–25.
 Most boats have two bunks, and perhaps a vee-berth forward, with camping gear used for cooking.
 There are lockers.
 The interiors are apt to vary widely, with some minimized for racing, and others adapted for cruising."

 A review in Classic Boat magazine by Steffan Meyric-Hughes wrote, "it has been described as a nautical Volkswagen Beetle.
 It has been hailed as a rare example of a good thing designed by a committee.
-But it’s more: the Folkboat is the most popular, successful and influential sailing yacht of all time.
+But it's more: the Folkboat is the most popular, successful and influential sailing yacht of all time.
 It comes in various guises and has spawned several derivatives, but the Nordic Folkboat is the original."

 A review by Theo Rye in Classic Boat said, "she has seakindly manners that punch far above her modest weight, and her deep cockpit and nicely balanced feel on the helm all add up to a simple but satisfying boat to really sail."

 Practical Sailor magazine described the boat in 2010, saying, "the Nordic Folkboat, a clinker-built sloop with a reverse transom, a spoon bow, and a low cabin that gave it simple but pretty lines.
 Its long keel, slack bilges, barn-door rudder, and hefty ballast ratio (just over 50 percent) equipped it for North Sea adventures.
 The cockpit however—because it was not self-bailing—raised the risk quotient for any offshore ambitions.
 The 7/8-fractional rig gave it a conservative sail-area displacement ratio of 16.28.
 The length-to-beam ratio was just under 3.5.
 The four-foot draft appealed to the shoalwater challenged.
 Headroom was ideal for those wonderful creatures of Scandinavian folklore: elves."

-Dieter Loibner described the boat in Soundings in 2017 as "a descendant of the sturdy Viking ships, a wind’s bride that knows how to handle Erasmus’ moods".
+Dieter Loibner described the boat in Soundings in 2017 as "a descendant of the sturdy Viking ships, a wind's bride that knows how to handle Erasmus' moods".

 Danish sailor, Paul Elvstrøm, said "At first nobody seemed to like them.
 It took a while for people to figure out how seaworthy these boats actually are and how well they perform when it is rough."